DarllanAlmeida/DarllanAlmeida/README.md

 So, if you're looking for someone who is detail-oriented, consistent, and highly curious about new technologies, feel free to send me a message.

-🔭 I’m currently working on
+🔭 I’m currently working on:

 Improving my knowledge and building awesome projects.

-👯 I’m looking to collaborate on Fullstack/BackEnd/Frontend
+👯 I’m looking to collaborate on:

+Fullstack/BackEnd/Frontend

- 💬 Ask me about
+ 💬 Ask me about:

 Java, SpringBoot, Javascript, React, HTML, CSS, Mysql, and any general software development questions.

 ⚡ Fun fact:

 I love playing piano, guitar, video games and listen to music.